Timmecom/chess-dice/README.md

 - 4 knight moves (the only other piece that can move on the first turn)

 All moves follow standard chess rules for opening positions.

+## Future Improvements

+Here are some potential features and improvements that could be added in future updates:

+1. **Weighted Probabilities**: Adjust the probability of each move based on statistical data from master games or popular opening theory
+2. **Custom Weighting**: Allow users to manually adjust the probabilities of certain moves to favor specific openings
+3. **Opening Names**: Display the chess opening name that corresponds to the selected move
+4. **Statistical Insights**: Show win rates and popularity of each opening move based on chess databases
+5. **Position Evaluation**: Add engine evaluation of the position after the move
+6. **Move Export**: Allow exporting the selected move in PGN format
+7. **User Accounts**: Save favorite moves or custom probability settings
+8. **Puzzle Integration**: Suggest puzzles that arise from the selected opening

 ## Technical Details